nsunami/VG-Scraper/README.md

-# VG-Scraper
+# Video Games on Wikipedia
-Web scraping video game names from Wikipedia using R
+Get the list of vido games on Wikipedia